a-sit-plus/warden-supreme/docs/docs/bg/threatmodels.md

 The second class of attackers has malicious intent and tries to harm legitimate users at scale.
 They do not have access to their victims' devices and thus cannot modify the operating system.
-Hence, these attackers are limited to modifying the actual application they distribute, and any invasive changes to a device or the operating system are irrelevant for such scenarios. **If you backend enforces and properly checks attestation, your users are safe**, because sophisticated means to circumvent attestation require physical access to a victim's device (see [Threat Model&nbsp;C](#threat-model-c-targeted-attackers-with-physical-device-access)).
+Hence, these attackers are limited to modifying the actual application they distribute, and any invasive changes to a device or the operating system are irrelevant for such scenarios. **If you back-end enforces and properly checks attestation, your users are safe**, because sophisticated means to circumvent attestation require physical access to a victim's device (see [Threat Model&nbsp;C](#threat-model-c-targeted-attackers-with-physical-device-access)).